Vivian-Tung/sudoku-vocabulary-app/UserStories.md

   - Example:
     - The 'question mark' symbol will always be on the top right of the app.

-    - When the 'question mark' symbol is clicken, a new menu pops up and displays helpful tips and tutorials on how to play and navigate through the app.
+    - When the 'question mark' symbol is clicked, a new menu pops up and displays helpful tips and tutorials on how to play and navigate through the app.

 - As a novice user, I would like there to be a hint button so that I can progress without being stuck on words.